 I’ll be moderating this event on January 14, 2012.
 The event will be intimate with only 350 in attendance.
 We have been fortunate enough to be invited to hold the event at Pixar’s world headquarters and studios.
 So, it’s not only a great collection of activities and speakers on the topic of innovation and social change but it will be held in a unique venue (complete with surprised throughout the event).
 Click here for Information about applying to the Intersection.

-Thanks for joining us in our discussion about social entrepreneurship and impact investing.
-The goal is to be helpful to social entrepreneurs who will be seeking funding for their companies and investors who are exploring impact and social investing.
+Thanks for joining us in our discussion about social Fellowship and impact investing.
+The goal is to be helpful to social Fellows who will be seeking funding for their companies and investors who are exploring impact and social investing.

 We would like to find out what topics you, the reader, would like to see covered in a blog on this topic?